nasa/harmony-gdal-adapter/CHANGE.md

+[version 1.2.5] 2022-08-05
+* Updates `harmony-service-lib` dependency to 1.0.21, to ensure correct propagation of error messages to Harmony core.
+* Reimplements logging statements removed in HGA v1.2.4.

 [version 1.2.4] 2022-08-01
-* removes logging that is interfering with exception handling.
+* Removes logging that is interfering with exception handling.

 [version 1.2.3] 2022-07-25
 * Update GDAL to version 3.4.3